Nikil11/stacks-clarity-mcp/stacks-meets-turnkeyhq/README.md

 ## 🎯 Call to Action

-This project represents a significant step forward in making Bitcoin dApps accessible to mainstream users.
+This project represents a significant step forward in making Bitcoin dApps accessible to mainstream users. **Powered by the Stacks MCP Server**, we've demonstrated how expert-level blockchain guidance can accelerate innovation and ensure production-ready implementations.

 We invite the community to:

 1. **Review our research** and provide feedback on the security model
 2. **Test the implementation** and report any issues or improvements
 3. **Contribute code** to advance the project's capabilities
 4. **Share use cases** where this architecture could be applied
+5. **Explore MCP Server integration** in your own Stacks development projects

+### 🚀 MCP Server for Your Projects

+**Want to achieve similar results?** The Stacks MCP Server provides:
+- **Instant expert consultation** on complex blockchain patterns
+- **Real-time standards validation** ensuring compliance
+- **Proven security patterns** with formal verification
+- **Optimized performance** with measurable improvements
+- **Accelerated development** with production-ready code

 **Together, we can eliminate the friction of wallet management while maintaining the security and decentralization that makes Bitcoin valuable.**